-In a PLATFORM FILE BROWSER: Invoke the context menu for the file with right-click (in Windows) or CTRL-click (in Mac OS) and choose Adobe Drive 4.2 > Check Out.
-(In Mac OS X, the Adobe Drive 4.2 menu is under More.)
+IN A PLATFORM FILE BROWSER: Invoke the context menu for the file with right-click (in Windows) or CTRL-click (in Mac OS) and choose Adobe Drive > Check Out.

-IN ADOBE BRIDGE: Select the file in the DAM server, then choose Tools > Adobe Drive > Check Out, or click Check Out.
+IN ADOBE BRIDGE: Select the file in the AEM Assets server, then choose Tools > Adobe Drive > Check Out, or click Check Out.